wxcctechsummit/wxcclabguides/LabLibrarynew.md

 - 2021-04-30 - Labs are delayed and expected to be released on Monday
 - 2021-05-04 - Labs 1, 2 and 3 have been released.
+- 2021-05-11 - Lab 4 is complete and should be released later today
+-